xdrinc/xdr_triggers/README.md

+# Batch File Triggers

-These files are emulation batach files designed to safely trigger security alerts
+These files are emulation batch files designed to safely trigger security alerts

 The 2 batch files were created for all MS supported versions of Windows